GiuliaSolinas/gsolinas/content/project/internal-project2/index.md

   name: Follow
   url: https://twitter.com/GiuliaSolinas1
 slides: example
 summary: Coordination in organizations is a longstanding issue.
-Look into my research to find more info.
+Which tools can firms adopt to foster coordination?
 tags:
 - Personal project
 title: Coordination in organizations